gvwilson/sensibleadventures/iffy/iffy.md

 They began to sway slightly in an unconvincing imitation of the way people moved when walking.
 "Which way's Alphabet Street?" she asked muzzily.
+Her tongue felt like a piece of uncooked soy and she was pretty sure that if she turned her head too quickly she'd throw up.

 A few moments later the dronelets were on their way north with (Iffy hoped) the drones on their trail.
 She, Aunt Naggie, and the ecologist hurried in the opposite direction.
 As they turned left by a rack of bicycles and a stall selling rolls of microfiber sailcloth, a man in front of them asked,
-"Ya pins they trappa thief?"
+"Ya think they trappa thief?"

 "Jungle says they's sweepin' fer some kinda sab," the woman beside him replied,